Minor in Medical Humanities

 Experiential Learning

-Advanced students in the Medical Humanities minor have the opportunity to conduct experiential learning and research in our practica and enroll in internships at Houston-area hospitals, archives, and community partner institutions when offered.
+Advanced students in the Medical Humanities minor have the opportunity to conduct experiential learning and research in our practica, credit-bearing classes in which students work with mentors at Houston-area hospitals, archives, and community partner institutions (options vary by year, see https://medicalhumanities.rice.edu/practicum).

 Study Abroad